 Tips on Paying for Assisted Living

 - Contrary to popular belief, Medicare doesn’t cover most assisted living services.
 People generally pay out of pocket or have long-term care insurance.
 A financial advisor can help you plan for the future.
-To find the right one for you, use our pro matching tool.
-It connects you with up to three advisors based on your preferences.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Want to stretch your retirement dollars as far as possible?
 Lowering your taxes will help.
 Check out our story on the best states to retire for taxes.